QCPolmer/flashcard-gameengine/README.txt

 --------------------------------------------
 -- Don't, it's probably not worth it
--- Find a better engine that is better documented, use that instead -- Install 'TCC' (tiny c compiler)
--- Go to the z_example files
+-- Find a better engine that is better documented, use that instead -- Install 'TCC' (tiny c compiler, WITH the libraries for it) -- Go to the z_example files
 -- click 'm.cmd' to test a file, 'm_compile.cmd' to generate a executable
 	(run on both windows/linux... same executables)